Can Executors Rent out Property?

 Letting a property to tenants can be a risky business:

 - Tenants might fail to pay the rent or damage the property

 - The rental market might be very static resulting in a poor investment return

 - Repairs and unforeseen expenses might exceed the amount reserved.

 How can you decide if you should rent out property?

 It’s a big responsibility to rent out property.
 You must be able to justify the decision.
-You might be called upon to justify it years later.
-The best way to do that is to have evidence to back up your view that leasing the deceased’s property is sensible.
+You might be called upon to justify it years later when beneficiaries come of age.
+The best way to do that is to have evidence to back up your view that letting the property is appropriate.

 “Read my tips for executors on renting out property” – Rosamund Evans